zhaoyul/aposd-vs-clean-code/README.md

 	totalPoints=0;
 	...

-It would be poor judgement to extract them into:
+It would be poor judgement to extract them as follows, because the extraction is not meaningful.
+The implementation is not more deeply detailed than the interface.

 	void clearAmountOwed() {
 	  amountOwed=0;